The Good Nurse: Production

 The film was announced in November 2016, with Tobias Lindholm set to direct and Krysty Wilson-Cairns writing the screenplay adapting Charles Graeber's 2013 non-fiction book The Good Nurse: A True Story of Medicine, Madness, and Murder.
 Lionsgate was initially set to distribute.
 In August 2018, Jessica Chastain and Eddie Redmayne entered negotiations to star in the film.

 No further development on the film was announced until February 2020.
 Chastain and Redmayne were confirmed to star, with Lionsgate no longer involved.
 Netflix entered negotiations to buy the film's worldwide distribution rights for $25 million.

 In March 2021, Nnamdi Asomugha was added to the cast, with Noah Emmerich and Kim Dickens joining in April.

 Filming began on April 12, 2021, in Stamford, Connecticut.

 Reception

+Filmmaker Thomas Vinterberg praised the film, calling it "an accomplished, rigorous and gripping experience."

 The Good Nurse was the most-viewed film on Netflix on October 27, 2022, the day after its release.
 In its first week, it debuted at number one on Netflix's Top 10 with 68.31 million viewing hours with it being Top 10 in 93 countries.
 The next week, it dropped to second, behind Enola Holmes 2, having received 36.78 million viewing hours.